xvik/dropwizard-guicey/dropwizard-guicey/src/doc/docs/guide/test/general/client.md

 ClientSupport client = TestSupport.webClient(support);
 ```

-where support is `DropwizardTestSupport` or `GuiceyTestSupport` (in later case it could be used only as generic client for calling external urls).
+where support is `DropwizardTestSupport` or `GuiceyTestSupport` (in the latter case it could be used only as a generic client for calling external URLs).

 !!! note
     There are 4 base urls: